ipfs/team-mgmt/drafts/Project Management Process.md

 TODO: a clear example

-## Workflow
+## Flow

-### Pipelines
+### Pipelines & Statuses

-The IPFS Project Management Process uses Pipelines to process goals towards a release.
-Pipelines are a simple way to describe the workflow of a project and move Goals between the different stages in their lifecycle.
+**Pipelines** are a simple way to describe the workflow of a project and move Goals between the different stages in their lifecycle.

-#### Stages
 Pipelines are sequential stages through which a Goal goes during its lifetime.
-The different stages are broken down per the workflow of each project.
-On high level the stages can be described as: `Not Done ──> In Progress ──> Done`.
-Different projects might have different stages in their development pipeline and it is up to the project lead to identify and define the stages her project uses.

-***Proposal: Unify "Future Work", "Backlog" and "Done" stages for all projects, let project leads define stages of the "Development" phase.***

-#### Flow
+We refer to a Goal's current stage in the pipeline as its **Status**

 Goals move from pipeline's entry stage towards the completion stage and a Goal can be only in one stage at a time.
 Usually goals move one way, in sequential order, but sometimes goals can move back between the stages (eg. `In Progress ──> Review ──> In Progress`).
 Sometimes a goal can't progress due to something preventing it to move to the next stage.
 To ensure surfacing blockers, each pipeline should have a ***"Blocked"*** stage where blocked goals are moved as soon as they occur.

+### Backlog, In Progress and Done

+The different stages or statuses within a Pipeline are broken down per the workflow of each project.
+On high level the stages can be described as: `Not Done ──> In Progress ──> Done`.
+Different projects might have different stages in their development pipeline and it is up to the project lead to identify and define the stages her project uses.

+### Definition of Ready

+_TODO: Address Definition of Ready (see https://github.com/ipfs/pm/issues/169)_

 #### Example

+*TODO: Update this to reflect discussion in https://github.com/ipfs/pm/issues/165*

 ***An example pipeline could have the following stages:***